blackish/rust-checker/README.md

 ```
 Output values: listed in **values**.
 Additional labels: **value** if **keep_name** is set.

 - Histogram.
-Wait for a number of probes and generates stats.
 Generate a set of values for an **interval** of time and emit them as a single probe.
 ```
 - process_name: histogram
   config: